brown-band/website/pages/constitution.md

 ### Section C: Anti-Discrimination Clause {#IIC}

 The Band is committed to fostering an inclusive, anti-discriminatory environment in which all individuals are treated with respect and dignity, regardless of any identities they may hold.
-The Band prohibits harrassment and retaliation by its membership and leadership alike.
+The Band prohibits harassment and retaliation by its membership and leadership alike.
 The Band encourages its members to voice concerns and commits to engaging in effective and equitable conflict management.

 ## Article III: OFFICERS AND LEADERSHIP {#III}